Citizenship & Naturalization Lawyer in Santa Ana

 If you were neither born in the U.S. nor born to parents who are U.S. citizens, you can still become a citizen.
 The process of becoming a citizen of the United States is called naturalization.

 At the Law Offices of Sholeh Iravantchi, we understand that as you begin to consider the naturalization process, it can be overwhelming.
 That is why we are here to help.
 Our Santa Ana citizenship and naturalization attorney helps people from around the world apply to become U.S. citizens.
-When you need someone to guide you through the process of naturalization, we are the firm you can trust.
+When you need someone to guide you through the application process for naturalization, we are the immigration law firm you can trust.

 Eligibility Requirements for Naturalization